Department Graduate Handbook

 Time Limit

-The time limit for completion of the Master’s degree is four years, with an additional fifth year upon approval of the student’s advisor and the Graduate Studies Chair.
+The time limit for completion of the Master’s degree is four years, with an additional fifth year upon approval of the student’s advisor and the Director of Graduate Studies.
 To hold a Graduate Associateship appointment, however, a student must complete the MA degree within three years of enrolling in the MA program.

 Purpose